 How Does the VA Decide To Reduce TDIU Benefits?

 The VA’s process for ongoing evaluation of TDIU rating changed as of February 2019.

 However, that process has changed.
 The VA implemented a new process for employment verification as of February 2019.
-With this new process the VA uses a data wage match with the Social Security Administration to identify Veterans in receipt of TDIU who have also been working and paying into social security.
-Upon this match, the VA will then send out VA Form 21-4140 Employment Questionnaire, and a due process letter to the veteran.
-This letter must be responded to within the timeframe set forth in the letter.
+With this new process, the VA uses a data wage match with the Social Security Administration to identify Veterans in receipt of TDIU who have also been working and paying into social security.
+Upon this match, the VA will then send out VA Form 21-4140 Employment Questionnaire and a due process letter to the veteran.
+This letter must be responded to within the timeframe outlined in the letter.

 If you can work, keep in mind that you need to balance TDIU benefits only versus a job.
 Look at the dollar amount difference between the current benefit level and 100% and see if that would be more than how much you veteran could make at work.
 Everyone’s condition and circumstances are unique.